4th-earth/site-fourth-earth/site-raw/content.md

 2. Greek mythos, The Underworld during the 12th labor of Hercules involving deities and demigods (a one-shot mythology hero quest).
 3. Early 21st century, Pluto, single-cell organisms (an evolution serial).

-The last example includes a baseline description of the characters that can be played during the serialized adventure.
+The last example includes a baseline description of the Characters that can be played during the serialized adventure.

-## Interacting with the Setting and Characters

-### Official modifications

-The following modifications are official implementations for concepts related to the Dice Pool.
+## Social Contract

+The Social Contract, "is the agreement or understanding between all the group's participants (players and GM alike) about how they will behave towards each other."
+Much like character for the individual and culture for the group, a Social Contract will exist.
+The question is: How transparent, codified, and formal is it?

+Another way to look at it, the Social Contract is the guidelines and guardrails for meatspace.

+The Social Contract:

+- MUST be agreed to by all Players.
+- MUST be applied to all Players in a similar manner.
+- MAY be verbal; we RECOMMEND writing it down.
+- MAY be created as Players interact with each other.

+Resources for developing a Social Contract:

+- Large list of starter questions a Social Contract MAY address: [https://rpgmuseum.fandom.com/wiki/Social_contract](https://rpgmuseum.fandom.com/wiki/Social_contract)
+- An example of a Social Contract: [https://static1.squarespace.com/static/5512e30de4b018f9300e3a55/t/57802bb3bebafbf78186bc68/1468017592481/Downloadable+Social+Contract.pdf](https://static1.squarespace.com/static/5512e30de4b018f9300e3a55/t/57802bb3bebafbf78186bc68/1468017592481/Downloadable+Social+Contract.pdf)